justinstrauss/pd8_FranStrau_FrancesS-JustinS/README.txt

 APCS2 Final Project

-Our APCS2 final project is a flight reservation system that harnesses the power of Java's object oriented paradigm to analyze and process big data relating to the world's flight routes, airlines, and airports.
+Our APCS2 final project is a non airline specific, universal flight reservation system that harnesses the power of Java's object oriented paradigm to analyze and process big data relating to the world's flight routes, airlines, and airports.

 How It Works